 Obama last month announced he would nominate former U.S. Attorney Mary Jo White to run the Securities and Exchange Commission.
-He’s also considering women for key economic posts, including Wal-Mart Foundation President Sylvia Mathews Burwell for budget director and Ruth Porat, chief financial officer at Morgan Stanley (MS), for deputy Treasury secretary.
+He’s also considering women for key economic posts, including Wal-Mart Foundation President Sylvia Mathews Burwell for budget director and Ruth Porat, chief financial officer at Morgan Stanley (MS:US), for deputy Treasury secretary.

 Obama also hasn’t filled positions at the head of the departments of commerce, energy, transportation, labor and interior, as well as a new administrator for the Environmental Protection Agency.

 At a White House news conference on Jan.
 14, Obama said his administration is among the most diverse in history.

 “I would just suggest that everybody kind of wait until they’ve seen all my appointment, who is in the White House staff and who is in my cabinet, before they rush to judgment,” he said.

 In his first term, there were eight women among the 23 cabinet and cabinet-level officers in Obama’s administration.